 What Exactly Is a Dried Jalapeño?

 Jalapeños are medium-heat chili peppers originating from Mexico.
-They’re commonly eaten fresh, pickled, or stuffed.
-But when they’re allowed to ripen longer on the plant (usually turning red), then dried, they take on new life — and sometimes even a new name.
+When fresh, they're commonly eaten pickled or stuffed.
+But when allowed to ripen fully (turning red) and then dried, they develop new flavor profiles and specific naming conventions based on the drying method.

 Common Names for Dried Jalapeños